garrettreed/dnd-character-generator/readme.md

 and you'll get an HTML file named `sheets/char-sheets-1.html`, which will look like [this][look].
 You can then print that file to [a PDF][pdf], print that PDF to paper, chop that paper up, and you'll be good to go.

-The module can also read characters from a file, shaped like the abve output, and return an HTML file containing those characters.
+The module can also read characters from a file shaped like the above output:

+    $ ./dnd.rb file chars-list.txt

+And it will return an HTML file containing those characters.